Advice for PhD and Masters applicants

 - When you and your potential supervisors are satisfied with the proposal, send it to the DHDRT for their approval.

-- Once the proposal is approved by the DHDRT, return to the Graduate School how to apply page and continue the application process.
+- Once the proposal is approved by the DHDRT, return to the Graduate School page and continue the application process.

 - Once you submit your application, it is sent to your prospective supervisors and the DHDRT for additional information, and then submitted to the Higher Degrees Research Committee for consideration.